No, It is supposed to have that giant bug that looks like a punked out praying mantis in it . Not sure why though.

 On a more pedestrian level, It also boasts no chemicals or artificial coloring agents, which is more than most Czech absinths can say.

-Appearance: Brilliantly clear, no separation, floaters, pools of oil, etc. Dark green slightly yellow/brown in bottle, in a glass it has a very nice green cast to it (indicator of the use of fresh, rather than dried wormwood).
-On swirling, leaves a thin coat on the glass with scalloping edge and very thin legs developing.
-Louche action is negligible as it is with most Czech absinth- separates some oils much like what happens when you add water to a good non chill-filtered single malt scotch or bourbon whisky.
+Appearance: Brilliantly clear, no separation, floaters, pools of oil, etc. Dark green slightly yellow/brown in bottle, in a glass it has a very nice green cast to it (an indicator of the use of fresh, rather than dried wormwood).
+On swirling, leaves a thin coat on the glass with a scalloping edge and very thin legs developing.
+Louche action is negligible as it is with most Czech absinth- separates some oils much like what happens when you add water to a good non-chill-filtered single malt scotch or bourbon whisky.

 Taste: Quite a refreshing change from the usual Czech stuff – quite drinkable and pleasant, even at full strength (for sampling purposes only-should be diluted by three to six times with water for drinking).
 And considering the giant bug in there, a surprisingly delightful spirit!